Funds

 Life in Mexico

-Close to the U.S. and Affordable to Live
+Close to the U.S. and affordable to live in

 Fast residency process Large expat communities Warm year-round climate